-Figure 10.
-Growth rate (a) and mode frequency (b) as functions of k_y from GS2 linear simulations with kinetic ions and electrons (blue makers), and hybrid electrons (orange markers), adiabatic electrons (green markers) and adiabatic ions (red markers).
+Figure 11: Growth rate (a) and mode frequency (b) as a function of k_y from GS2 linear simulations with kinetic ions and electrons (blue makers), and hybrid electrons (orange markers), adiabatic electrons (green markers) and adiabatic ions (red markers).
 Solid and open markers refer to unstable and stable modes, respectively.
 The simulation with adiabatic electrons is electrostatic and there are no unstable modes.

-follow each other closely, although the hybrid electron curve is not suddenly stabilised at $k_y \rho_s > 0.6$ (note also there is no sudden change in mode frequency).
+hybrid electron curve is not suddenly stabilised at $k_y \rho_s > 0.6$ (note also there is no sudden change in mode frequency).
 We thus determine that;

-P.7 the dominant instability has a substantial drive from trapped electrons.
+P.7 the dominant instability has a substantial drive from trapped electrons